-A good behaviour licence is a class or type of licence issued to an unrestricted licence holder who have meet and/or exceeded 13 demerit points in NSW.
+A good behaviour licence is a class or type of licence issued to an unrestricted licence holder who has met and/or exceeded 13 demerit points in NSW.
 This licence lasts for a period of one year.
+Provisional and Learner holders generally have a right of appeal against a suspension.
+This program does not apply to immediate licence suspensions and/or suspensions resulting from a specific offence, such as speeding over 30km/h; it only applies to those who have exceeded their demerit points.

-This means you get to keep your licence on the basis that you did not receive any infringements which carry 2 or more demerit points.
+This means you can keep your licence, provided you have not received any infringements that carry 2 or more demerit points.

-It is important to seek legal advice before you apply for the good behaviour bond period as once you have applied you cannot withdraw your application.
+It is essential to seek legal advice before applying for the good behaviour bond period, as once you have submitted your application, you cannot withdraw it.

 Suspension Periods